A Long Haired German Shepherd has a distinctive look, which sets them apart from other German Shepherds.

 German Shepherd Grooming Video

-If you’re not quite sure where to start with grooming your German Shepherd dog, this video shows you a simple technique aimed to make your life easier.
+If you’re not quite sure where to start with grooming your German Shepherd dog, there are lots of videos online that can help.

 Your Long Haired German Shepherd